 - Silicone sealant & Grab adhesive

 What to consider before purchasing cladding and beginning the installation:

-- Ensure you measure the area you intend to clad correctly, this is so that when you order your cladding you will receive panels from the same batch, sometimes there can be slight variations in colour across different batches so make sure you use the same batch per installation.
+- Ensure you measure the area you intend to clad correctly.
+This is so that when you order your cladding you will receive panels from the same batch.
+Sometimes there can be slight variations in colour across different batches so make sure you use the same batch per installation.